Accept Tasks Well and Understand Expectations

 2. A Simple Solution

-Over time, you need to get into a position where you don’t accept stupid or unclear tasks.
-Build that confidence and experience to filter it out.
+Over time, you must become a person who doesn’t accept stupid or unclear tasks.
+Build confidence and experience to filter out these tasks.

 For now, the recipe is simple.

 Ask questions.
 Clarify unclear points.
-Playback your understanding.
-Spell out your plan of attack.
+Play back your understanding.
+Propose your own approach and outputs.

-Easier to say than do.
+Of course, it's easier to say than do.
 It requires practice.
-There are more nuances to that.

 Let’s deep dive into that.